ashutoshmjain/gita/src/practiceAndSkills.md

 ### The Learning Engine: Our Neural Network

 Our brain is the most sophisticated learning engine known.
 In `Hath Yoga`, it is symbolized by the `Sahsrara` Chakra, the crown chakra with a thousand expressions.
 It is a neural network of staggering complexity.
-For perspective, while the large AI model GPT-3 has about 185 billion parameters, the human brain contains roughly 86 billion neurons, with each neuron having an average of 7,000 synaptic connections.
+For perspective, while the large AI model GPT-3 had about 185 billion parameters, the human brain contains roughly 86 billion neurons, with each neuron having an average of 7,000 synaptic connections.
 This amounts to approximately 60 trillion parameters—a network 300 times larger than our most advanced AI.

 Each of us hosts a super-intelligent, general-purpose AI, and there are over seven billion of us, collaborating and learning.
 This immense natural neural cloud is continuously reconfiguring and evolving.
 While man-made AIs will undoubtedly grow, it may take them eons to match the energy efficiency and portability of the human brain.